hipe/tmx/fields/doc/issues.md

              in universe. (this is an older variant of what is now the central project of [#037.five])

-             :[#here.F]: marks the beginning of the one-generation-old algorithm.. :[#here.F.1]: is the old (and now defunct) idea that a defaultant association MUST NOT be required. (other sub-tags here track a logical reduction of the grammar space.)
+             :[#here.F]: the pseudocode

-             :[#here.E.3]: values already in the value store will be assumed to be already valid.
+             :[#here.E.4]: values already in the value store will be assumed to be already valid.

-             :[#here.E.2]: values produced by defaulting procs must not be run through normalization.
+             :[#here.E.3]: values produced by defaulting procs must not be run through normalization.

-             :[#here.E.1]: justifies the need for defaulting to be able to fail and recommends an interface for handling and expressing (or not) this failure.
+             :[#here.E.2]: justifies the need for defaulting to be able to fail and recommends an interface for handling and expressing (or not) this failure.

+             :[#here.E.1]: introduces defaulting as it applies to the algorithm

              :[#here.D.2]: tracks where such ordered boxes are used in the universe.